spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.12.
 Language
 **************

 Enter the language(s) of a recording.
-More languages will be added as we are listening through the collection.
+More languages can be added as needed.

 | Examples:
 | English